 Rhyl's Marsh Tracks

 Rhyl’s amazing Marsh Tracks cycling centre has a road cycling track stretching more than a kilometre in length and a BMX race track replicating the London 2012 BMX course.
 The Olympic team have already given it a go, and the modest hire prices for visitors means you can follow their lead.

 Bridlewood Riding Centre

 What better way to see the captivating Prestatyn coast than on horseback?
-Take a gentle trot down to the beach or head to the hills for some spectacular views, led by a friendly team who offer a range of options designed to please everyone from novices to experienced saddle sitters.
+Take a gentle trot down to the beach or head to the hills for some spectacular views.
+Bridlewood Riding Centre is led by a friendly team who offer a range of options designed to please everyone from novices to experienced saddle sitters.

 Scala Cinema and Arts Centre

 Originally opened by a local cinema lover in 1913, the Scala reopened in 1999 and is now a fantastic place to relax and take in a film.
 Designed as a swish modern cultural centre, it hosts everything from the latest blockbusters and opera screenings to much-loved classic movies and pantomime.

 Offa's Dyke Path